 How good is Stockspot

 Stockspot is pretty good.
-I rate them an 8/10, giving them an A+ grade.
+I rate them an 8/10.
 The only way they could be better?
 Allow more aggressive investing options, and lower their fees.

 Feedback from Stockspot